-Part of the How Money Works – FAQ series
+Part of How Money Works – FAQ

 This shows that basically dollar for dollar, government deficits EQUAL the amount of money the private sector (that’s you and us) end up with.
 If you make the government deficits smaller, guess who’s pocket it comes out of?
 OURS!